tteeoo/sest/README.md

-ls                     lists all containers mk  <container>        makes a new container, asks for a master password ln  <container>        lists all keys in a container, asks for a master password del <container>        deletes a container, asks for confirmation in  <container> <key>  stores a new key-value pair in a container, asks for a master password and a value cp  <container> <key>  copies the value of a key from a container to the clipboard (requires xclip), asks for a master password
+ls                     lists all containers mk  <container>        makes a new container, asks for a master password ln  <container>        lists all keys in a container, asks for a master password chp  <container>       changes a container's password, asks for a master password and a new password del <container>        deletes a container, asks for confirmation in  <container> <key>  stores a new key-value pair in a container, asks for a master password and a value cp  <container> <key>  copies the value of a key from a container to the clipboard (requires xclip), asks for a master password